Azure/data-api-builder/docs/internals/README.md

 ### 2. Configure Database Engine

 You will need to provide a database to run behind DataGateway.
-DataGateway supports SQL Server, CosmosDB, PostgreSQL, and MySQL.
+DataGateway supports SQL Server, CosmosDB_NoSql, PostgreSQL, and MySQL.

 #### 2.1 Configure Database Account